Undergraduate Tuition Fees

 This automatically paid to your university to cover the cost of your course.

-There to help with the cost of living (such as accommodation, books, food and other additional costs you may incur), and are paid directly into your bank in three instalments during the academic year to help you manage your money.
+The second is a combination of a maintenance loan and grant, which are there to help with the cost of living (such as accommodation, books, food and other additional costs you may incur).
+Maintenance loans are based on household income and paid to you in three instalments during the academic year to help you manage your money.

 Does everyone qualify to receive a student loan?